taichi-dev/taichi/docs/rfc/AOT_and_prod_deployment_for_sparse_quant_mesh.md

 ### Python API

-Taichi AOT modules should only contain static program and data, like this:
+Taichi AOT modules should only contain the static program data, including functions, kernels and types.
+Here's one possible API:

 ```python
 # This program is only for demonstration, it can't run on current version